 Abstract

-This thesis explores how service design methods can assist city makers understand and apply soundscape thinking for the places they are working on.
-This thesis aims to contribute and expand the understanding of service design and its value in relation to working with soundscapes.
-The thesis conclusions arise from two workshops.
-The first workshop was conducted with city-makers from an international urban design and research consultancy in Copenhagen, while the second workshop was conducted with the main users of the service case in the field.
-The thesis concludes by suggesting the use of a journey map and a service blueprint in which there is an additional section about soundscapes in order to research, design, manage and adjust services contemplating the soundscapes associated to the service touchpoints.
-Furthermore, in order to map the current state of those soundscapes associated with each touchpoint and later sketch desired future states of them, the thesis proposes a toolkit to facilitate soundscape thinking.
-This toolkit is intended as a shared vocabulary in order to be able to map and sketch soundscapes associated with service touchpoints from a people-centered perspective.
+This thesis shows how service design methods can help city makers—such as urban planners and designers—understand and apply soundscape thinking, meaning attention to the sounds people experience in a place, in the places and services they work on.
+It contributes to clarifying the value of service design when working with soundscapes.
+The conclusions draw on two workshops: one with city makers at an international urban design and research consultancy in Copenhagen, and one with the main users of the studied service in the field.
+The thesis recommends using a journey map (a step‑by‑step view of the user’s path) and a service blueprint (a plan of how the service works both frontstage and backstage), each with an added section about soundscapes.
+This helps research, design, manage, and adjust services with attention to the sounds at service touchpoints, the moments when people interact with the service.
+To map the current soundscape at each touchpoint and outline desired future states, the thesis proposes a toolkit that supports soundscape thinking.
+The toolkit offers a shared vocabulary to help teams map and sketch soundscapes from a people‑centered perspective.

 Keywords